jimmjim90/Demo/README.md

 * **JavaScript (Vanilla):** Handles all application logic, including:
     * Quest loading and management
     * DOM manipulation and UI updates
-    * Event handling (button clicks, form submissions)
+    * Event handling
     * Proof verification simulation
     * Cooldown and reflection timing
+    * **XP and Level calculations**
+    * **Skill drop RNG and display logic**
     * Interaction with `localStorage`
 * **Google Fonts:** Uses the 'Share Tech Mono' font.

 ## Setup & Usage

-1.  **Download:** Clone this repository or download the project files (`index.html`, `style.css`, `script.js`).
+1.  **Download:** Clone this repository or download the project files (`index.html`, `style.css`, `script.js`, `skill-drop.js`).
-2.  **Place Files:** Ensure all three files are in the same directory.
+2.  **Place Files:** Ensure all four files are in the **same directory**.
 3.  **Open:** Open the `index.html` file in a modern web browser (like Chrome, Firefox, Edge, Safari).

-The application will initialize, load any saved progress from `localStorage`, and display the first available quest or a cooldown message.
+The application will initialize, load any saved progress from `localStorage`, display stats and unlocked skills, and show the first available directive or a cooldown message.

 ## How It Works

-* **Quest Data:** A predefined array of quest objects is stored within `script.js`.
+* **Quest/Directive Data:** Predefined arrays of quest objects (in `script.js`) and skill objects (in `skill-drop.js`) store their respective details, including XP rewards and skill rarities.
-* **State Management:** The application manages its state (current quest, cooldowns, completed quests, stats) using JavaScript variables and persists this state to `localStorage`.
+* **State Management:** The application manages its state (current quest, cooldowns, completed quests, stats, unlocked skills) using JavaScript variables and persists this state to `localStorage`.
-* **Quest Availability:** On load and after actions, the script checks `localStorage` for completed quests and active cooldowns to determine which quest (if any) to display.
-* **Verification Logic:** The `simulateVerification` function in `script.js` contains the rules for checking submitted proof against quest requirements (text length, keywords, file input presence).
+* **Leveling:** The `gainXP` function in `script.js` adds XP and compares the total against predefined `XP_THRESHOLDS` to determine level ups.
-* **Timers:** `Date.now()` and stored timestamps in `localStorage` are used to manage cooldowns and reflection prompt delays. `setInterval` is used for updating timer displays and periodically checking for due reflections.
+* **Skill Drops:** The `grantRandomSkill` function in `skill-drop.js` (called automatically after quest verification in `script.js`) filters the master skill list against skills already saved in `localStorage` (`unlockedSkills` key), randomly selects an available skill, saves its name and acquisition date, and triggers the UI updates (modal and vault).
+* **Modularity:** Core quest logic is in `script.js`, while skill-specific logic is separated into `skill-drop.js`.
+They communicate via globally accessible functions (`window.grantRandomSkill`, potentially `window.showMessage`, `window.get/setLocalStorage`).

 ## Project Files

-* `index.html`: The main HTML structure of the application.
+* `index.html`: The main HTML structure.
-* `style.css`: Contains all the CSS rules for styling and layout.
+* `style.css`: Contains all the CSS rules.
-* `script.js`: Holds all the JavaScript logic for interactivity and state management.
+* `script.js`: Holds the main quest, XP, and leveling logic.
+* `skill-drop.js`: Contains the skill data, RNG drop logic, and skill UI management.

 ## Future Ideas

+* Implement weighted RNG for skill drops based on rarity.
+* Add functional effects for skills (e.g., modifying XP gain, cooldowns, quest availability).
-* Integrate actual image analysis (requires server-side or more complex client-side libraries).
+* Integrate actual image analysis or audio/video processing (requires server-side or complex libraries).
-* Implement real audio/video recording or upload (requires server-side).
-* Connect to a backend database instead of `localStorage` for persistent storage across devices/browsers.
+* Connect to a backend database for true persistence.
-* Expand the quest library and complexity.
+* Expand the quest and skill libraries.
-* Develop the "spiritual skill unlock" system based on stats.
-* Refine the witness verification into a functional peer-to-peer system (complex).

 ## License